Skip to main content

 4. Smart contracts verify attestation.attester == astralSigner

-MVP: Centralized service with TEE execution attestation.
-Trust Astral + TEE.Future: AVS consensus (multiple operators), ZK proofs, decentralized signing.
+Today: A centralized service with TEE execution attestation.
+You are trusting Astral (the operator) and the TEE — and, to some extent, the TEE manufacturer.Future: AVS consensus (multiple operators), ZK proofs, decentralized signing.

 Integration

-No. Astral operates the compute service.
-You just use the SDK to call it and submit attestations to your contracts.
+No. Astral operates the service.
+You use the SDK (or call the API directly) to get signed results; if you want them onchain, you submit them to your contracts yourself.

 You do.
 The delegated attestation pattern means: